S3FA/CrashAndBurn/README.md

 Communications Protocol
 ---------------------

-See full details in the [protocol folder](https://github.com/S3FA/CrashAndBurn/tree/master/protocol).

 The protocol is a specification for the functionality that will be present in both the Bumper Car Controllers and the Server Coordinator.

-I think all communications should be done over TCP/IP to start off.
-If we find responsiveness to be an issue for certain commands (and guaranteed arrival is not an issue) we can move those over to UDP as we see fit.
-Protocol will be implemented as basic ASCII over serial.
-Each package will have a starting identifier character, a command identifying character, and some easy-to-read parsable tuple of relevant parameters.
+See details in the [protocol folder](https://github.com/S3FA/CrashAndBurn/tree/master/protocol).

 Server Coordinator
 ------------------